 Manufactured in Australia, the EarthCruiser EXP is a tough, versatile, purpose-built expedition motorhome, based on the Mitsubishi Fuso FG 4×4 chassis.
 EarthCruiser heavily modifies the suspension of the EXP to increase its off road prowess, and also to provide a smooth ride when traveling the highway.
 Of course the best part about the EXP, for me personally, is that it’s available here in the United States (although only in single-cab form, a dual cab is available in overseas).

 One of the big selling points of the EarthCruiser is its size, not too big, but not small; economically designed to use every inch of available volume.
 The EarthCruiser packs everything you need for long, off-the-grid treks into a package that can be driven and parked just about anywhere.
-The interior is comfortable, bright, and efficient, sleeping up to four in the long wheelbase model.
+It comes with pass through storage for long items like a backpacking fishing pole, skis etc. The interior is comfortable, bright, and efficient, sleeping up to four in the long wheelbase model.

 The EarthCruiser is differentiated not only by what it has, but by what it doesn’t have.
 There is no integrated 120/240v electrical system for example.
-It features ample house batteries, as well as beautifully integrated rooftop solar panels.
+It features ample house batteries, as well as beautifully integrated rooftop solar panels and for the roofing problems the use of professional services for this is really useful.
 If AC power is needed there is a 1800 watt inverter, but there is no generator.
 You won’t find bulky wood, or heavy tile and marble surfaces either.
 The interior is molded fiberglass with integrated storage and furnishings.
 Everything is lightweight and purpose built.

 Designed as a single fuel vehicle, and the camper heat and cooking are both diesel-powered (propane can be hard to come by in some areas, and can be subject to travel restrictions in tunnels or on ferries).
 The camper is designed with excellent natural ventilation, and while a ducted air conditioning system is available as an option, it is rarely added by EarthCruiser buyers.